wanelo/image-server/README.md

 Namespaces allow to group image types.
 For example avatars will require different image sizes than product images.

-Uploading an image requires a source
+Uploading an image requires a source, which is the URL of the original image.
 ```shell
 curl -X POST http://localhost:7000/p?source=http://example.com/image.jpg
 ```

-A binary file might be uploaded as well.
+A binary file might be uploaded instead of providing an URL.
 The contents of the image need to be included in the body of the request.
 ```shell
 > curl --data-binary "@./test/images/wine.jpg" -X POST http://localhost:7000/p
 {